ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 =================================

 RSSI can be specifically set up by a collapsible set of parameters.
-By default, it is required to first set ``RSSI_TYPE`` according to how the RC receiver's signal strength indication will be fed to the autopilot:
+By default, it is required to first set :ref:`RSSI_TYPE<RSSI_TYPE>`  according to how the RC receiver's signal strength indication will be fed to the autopilot:

 +---+--------------------+---------------------------------------------------------------------------------------------+
 | Value                  | Function                                                                                    |